Gulshan-gaur/lhdatJU/README.md

 # LocalHackDay at JU submissions
 ### Hello, there

+## This is sumbmission for MLH LOCALHACKDAY
+## Where  i secure 1st runnerup out 30 teams

 Please make a file and add your Submission in the Template below -
 -----------------------------------------------------------------